 Inclusion in Google's search results is free and easy; you don't even need to submit your site to Google.
-Google is a fully automated search engine that uses software known as "spiders" to crawl the web on a regular basis and find sites to add to our index.
+Google is a fully automated search engine that uses software known as "web crawlers" that explore the web on a regular basis to find sites to add to our index.
 In fact, the vast majority of sites listed in our results aren't manually submitted for inclusion, but found and added automatically when our spiders crawl the web.

 To determine whether your site is currently included in Google's index, do a site: search for your site's URL.
-For example, a search for [ site:wikipedia.org ] returns the following results: http://www.google.com/search?q=site%3Awikipedia.org.
+For example, a search for [ site:wikipedia.org ] returns these results.

 Although Google crawls billions of pages, it's inevitable that some sites will be missed.
 When our spiders miss a site, it's frequently for one of the following reasons:

-- The site isn't well connected through multiple links from other sites on the web.
+- The site isn't well connected from other sites on the web.

-- The design of the site makes it difficult for Google to effectively crawl its content.
+- The design of the site makes it difficult for Google to crawl its content effectively.

-Our intent is to represent the content of the internet fairly and accurately.
-To help make this goal a reality, we offer guidelines as well as tips for building a crawler-friendly site.
-While there's no guarantee that our spiders will find a particular site, following these guidelines should increase your site's chances of showing up in our search results.
+We offer guidelines for building a crawler-friendly site.
+While there's no guarantee that our site crawler will find a particular site, following these guidelines should make your site appear in our search results.

 Google Search Console provides tools to help you submit your content to Google and monitor how you're doing in Google Search.
 If you want, Search Console can even send you alerts on critical issues that Google encounters with your site.